qosf/qosf.org/qosf.org/qc_mentorship.md

 We know that just reading someone’s CV is not enough.
 We also know that reading the description of this program might not be enough for you to tell whether it’s something you would enjoy.
 That’s why we will send “homework tasks” to people who filled in the application.
 You will have 2 weeks to complete them, from the moment you submit your application.
 It will be the second step of the assessment process.

-To get an idea of what to expect from these tasks, you can find the assessment tasks from the first cohort [here](https://docs.google.com/document/d/1lo_qy6Y7jhwBMWpQuecxAFG3L_4soYkpq0TaLq42o-A/edit?usp=sharing) and the second cohort [here](https://docs.google.com/document/d/1Ow3v8Y4rYBdgxXNxKV9ZUAM4bwL6211U6DWCcByZ4A4/edit?usp=sharing).
+To get an idea of what to expect from these tasks, you can find the assessment tasks from the first cohort [here](https://docs.google.com/document/d/1lo_qy6Y7jhwBMWpQuecxAFG3L_4soYkpq0TaLq42o-A/edit?usp=sharing), the second cohort [here](https://docs.google.com/document/d/1Ow3v8Y4rYBdgxXNxKV9ZUAM4bwL6211U6DWCcByZ4A4/edit?usp=sharing) and the third cohort [here](https://docs.google.com/document/d/1944peQceYXhRA4Usp6ub_l2ms1xj8mXgseCgWpyBZOA/edit?usp=sharing).

 ### Mentor and project assignment